 The name is of Turkic origin, "su" (water) and "bir" (wild land).
 With an area of nearly 10 million sq km., Siberia is vast.
 While the popular view of Siberia is of howling Arctic wastes dotted with penal colonies, the truth is more complex.
 The west of Siberia is covered by a swampy plain, the central plateau is heavily forested, and the east has mountains soaring to above 3,000 m.
 Only the extreme north is true tundra, with permafrost and temperature means that don't get over 10 °C (50 °F) even in July, but all of Siberia has cold winters.

 The indigenous Siberians, like most indigenous Asian Russians, are more closely related to Turkic peoples or to the Inuit than to ethnic Russians.
-However, during Imperial Russian and Soviet times the government spent money to attract Europeans to Siberia's larger cities.
+However, during Imperial Russian and Soviet times the government gave Europeans many incentives to settle in Siberia.
 Today the population of Siberia is majority ethnic Russian, though rural areas remain largely populated by the indigenous Siberians.

 Talk